Brian Horton: Port Vale

 In preparation for life in the Second Division, Horton signed Dean Delany, Marc Bridge-Wilkinson and Michael Twiss on free transfers.
 Horton came under pressure from the board at the start of the 2000–01 campaign, as his team went 13 games without a win, and were knocked out of the FA Cup by non-League Canvey Island.
 Horton described it as "the greatest embarrassment of my football career".
 He responded to this humiliation by placing five players on the transfer list.
 He signed Steve Brooker for £15,000; brought in Onandi Lowe and Richard Burgess on free transfer, whilst also offloading Jeff Minton to Rotherham United.
 Vale's form improved, as they avoided defeat to Stoke City in both Potteries derby games.
 Horton was named Manager of the Month in March, after a good run of results ended fears of a second successive relegation.
 He also won his first trophy as a manager as Vale lifted the Football League Trophy, coming from behind to beat Brentford at the Millennium Stadium.
 Vale upset supporters by selling Dave Brammer to Crewe Alexandra for £500,000.

 The club entered a financial crisis following the collapse of ITV Digital, which cost the club £400,000 in revenue.
 This meant Horton had to build his squad for the 2001–02 season entirely on free transfers, the most influential proving to be former Coventry City striker Stephen McPhee.
-Vale beat rivals Stoke City, but ended the season in 14th-place.
-Horton was named as Manager of the Month after his team earned 13 points from a possible 18 in February.
+Vale beat rivals Stoke City but ended the season in 14th place.
+Horton was named Manager of the Month after his team earned 13 points from a possible 18 in February.
 Horton signed Jon McCarthy, Brett Angell, Ian Brightwell, Phil Charnock, Sam Collins, and Mark Boyd for the 2002–03 campaign.
 Four straight defeats were followed by five consecutive victories, as he supplemented his squad with the additions of Lee Ashcroft, Peter Clarke and Adrian Littlejohn.
 Though relegation was avoided, Horton still remained unpopular with some sections of the Vale's supporters.
-However the season was dominated by off-the-field issues, as Vale entered administration, and were taken over by Bill Bratt's fan-based consortium.
+However, the season was dominated by off-the-field issues, as Vale entered administration, and were taken over by Bill Bratt's fan-based consortium.